 Traffic data for the city of Chicago showed a total of 2,045 accidents involving pedestrians in 2021.
-These accidents resulted in 56 fatalities, and 2,068 injuries of varying degrees of severity.
+These accidents resulted in 56 fatalities and 2,068 injuries of varying degrees of severity.

 In a big, bustling city, pedestrians are vulnerable to vehicles of every shape and size.
-They must be on guard for motorcycles, buses, Ubers, delivery trucks, huge SUVs, commercial trucks, among others.
+They must be on guard for motorcycles, buses, Ubers, delivery trucks, huge SUVs, and commercial trucks, among others.
 Plus, both drivers and pedestrians are often distracted by the vast number of devices available in our digital age.

 The bottom line is that it can be extremely dangerous on Chicago streets for pedestrians.
 If you’ve been involved in a pedestrian accident, it’s smart to call an experienced accident attorney for advice.

 Although there can be many causes of pedestrian accidents, certain fact patterns may result in accidents more frequently.

 Common Causes of Pedestrian Accidents

 Speeding, distracted driving, and a driver or pedestrian under the influence of alcohol are some of the main causes of pedestrian accidents.

 Not surprisingly, driving too fast will increase not only the chances of hitting a pedestrian but can increase the severity of any injury as well.
 Even if the driver is going the speed limit it could be too fast if the weather or road conditions are not optimal.